 Though it is not possible to escape ultraviolet radiation, there are measures that can be taken to lessen the chances of someone getting sunburned.
 Then again, simply staying indoors or wearing protective clothing isn’t enough to protect one from the damaging effects of UV radiation.

 what is SPF and how does it affect the skin?

-SPF stands for Sun Protection Factor and it is a measure of how well a person’s skin can protect him or her from UV radiation.
-It is used to measure how long a person can remain in the sun, relative to the amount of time that a person can be exposed to the sun if no protection were used.
+SPF is a shorthand for Sun Protection Factor and it is an indicator of how well one’s skin protects the person against UV radiation.
+It’s used to gauge how long an individual can remain in the sun in relation to the time a person could be exposed to UV radiation without protection.

 rol· piggy arthritics· lavender lotions· tea tree lotions· turmeric